Thelymitra carnea

-Thelymitra carnea, commonly called the tiny sun orchid or pinkish sun orchid, is a species of orchid that is native to Australia and New Zealand.
+Thelymitra carnea, commonly called tiny sun orchid or pinkish sun orchid, is a species of orchid that is native to Australia and New Zealand.
 It has narrow, almost cylindrical leaves and up to four relatively small pale to deep pink flowers on a wiry, zig-zag stem.

 Description

 Thelymitra carnea is a tuberous, perennial herb with a single channelled, linear, almost cylinder-shaped leaf 60-150 mm long and 1-1.5 mm wide.
 Up to four pale to deep pink flowers 8-15 mm wide are borne on a wiry, zig-zag flowering stem 200-350 mm tall.
 The sepals and petals are 5-7 mm long and 3.5-4 mm wide.
 The column is cream-coloured to reddish, 3-4 mm long and about 2 mm wide.
 The lobe on the top of the anther is short, erect, yellow and tapered.
 The side lobes are narrow, yellow and have blunt teeth on the tip.
 The flowers open on humid, sunny days and are sometimes self-pollinating.
 Flowering occurs from September to November.